Blaine County Climate Smart Communities Initiative Project

 Project Timeline:

-December 11, 2025 - CSCI Project Solicitation Announced
+December 11, 2025 - Blaine County CSCI Project Solicitation Announced

-Jan - Feb 2026 - Blaine County explores future healthy & resilient landscapes efforts with stakeholders (via conversations, surveys, etc)
+Jan - Feb 2026 - Project Solicitation Period.
+Blaine County explores future healthy & resilient landscapes efforts with stakeholders (via conversations, surveys, etc)

-Mid-March – Blaine County CSCI Project Awards Announced
+March 19 - Blaine County Project Awards Announced

 March - April – execute agreements for projects